- Common uses

 - tell your doctor and pharmacist what other prescription and nonprescription medications, vitamins, nutritional supplements, and herbal products you are taking or plan to take.
 Be sure to mention any medications for high blood pressure.
 Your doctor may need to change the doses of your medications or monitor you carefully for side effects.

 - tell your doctor if you have or have ever had heart or lung disease.
 Also tell your doctor if you have any type of infection now or if you have or have ever had an infection that would not go away or an infection that comes and goes.

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-You should use birth control to prevent pregnancy during your treatment with obinutuzumab and for 12 months after your treatment.
-Talk to your doctor about types of birth control that will work for you.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while receiving obinutuzumab injection, call your doctor.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are receiving obinutuzumab injection.